statuspal/terraform-provider-statuspal/docs/data-sources/services.md

 <a id="nestedatt--services"></a>
 ### Nested Schema for `services`

+Optional:

+- `monitoring_options` (Attributes) Configuration options for monitoring the service.
+These options vary depending on whether the monitoring type is internal or third-party. (see [below for nested schema](#nestedatt--services--monitoring_options))

 Read-Only:

 - `auto_incident` (Boolean) Create an incident automatically when this service is down and close it if/when it comes back up.